 Do put out a pretty dish of sugar cubes for tea (very English).
 Check out decorated sugar cubes while you're at it.
 They're a great touch for the table.

 For planning purposes, count on each guest having six tea sandwiches (each tea sandwich is one quarter of a full-size sandwich), one scone, and five small dessert servings.
 Plan on four cups of tea per guest.

 If you're planning a theme for your tea party, be creative and design your menu to reflect it.

-Keep that theme in mind as you choose your invitations too.
-If you can't decide on a theme, perhaps one of these tea party theme and/or menu ideas will inspire you:
+Keep that theme in mind as you choose your invitations, too.
+If you can't decide on a theme, perhaps one of these tea party themes and/or menu ideas will inspire you: